 Has the tropical weather caught up with you?
 It’s not always sunny skies in Tonga but if it’s raining today, then chances are that it won’t be tomorrow or even this afternoon – the weather changes quickly and often in the islands of the South Pacific.
 Nevertheless, if you’re looking for something to do indoors or that’s still appropriate to do in rainy weather, then we’ve put together some ideas for things to do in Tonga on a rainy day in the list below!

 Stay out of the rain and learn about the Tongan culture on one of Tonga’s cultural tours.
-Ancient Tonga in Tongatapu offers interactive culture tours where you’ll learn about the food, crafts and medicine of Tonga on a two-hour tour under the cover of their fale.
-Find out more about Ancient Tonga on Viator and Tripadvisor.
+Ancient Tonga on Tongatapu offers interactive culture tours where you’ll learn about the food, crafts and medicine of Tonga under the cover of their fale.
+Find out more about Ancient Tonga in the 10 Best Culture Tours in Tonga.
 Similar experiences that can also be indoors are handicraft lessons, which we list in Where to Learn Tongan Handicrafts.

 2. Visit a Local Market